uwcartlab/webmapping/Chapter03/readme.md

     window.onload = jsAjax();

-The `.then()` method fires the callback after, and only after, the data have been retrieved from the server. `then()` methods can be chained together, so that a series of functions fires one after the other.
+The `.then()` method fires the `callback()` function after, and only after, the data have been retrieved from the server. `then()` methods can be chained together, so that a series of functions calls one after the other.

-While example 2.4 will run, we're actually missing a crucial step: converting the retrieved data to a readable form.
-To do this, we need to add a new `.then()` method and callback between the `fetch()` and our current callback, and reassign the order of our steps (Example 2.5).
-We'll learn more about why this is necessary in Lessson 3.
+While Example 2.4 will run successfully, it is actually missing a crucial step: converting the retrieved data into a readable format for subsequent use.
+To do this, add a new `.then()` method and callback between the `fetch()` and our current callback, and reassign the order of our steps (Example 2.5).
+We will discuss why this is necessary in Lessson 3.

-###### Example 2.5: Adding a second callback to convert the fetch request data in main.js
+###### Example 2.5: Adding a `conversion()` function to convert the returned `fetch()' request data in _main.js_

     function jsAjax(){
         // Step 1: Create the data request